Queen's Alumni Review: About Us

 How do I submit story ideas to the magazine?

 The best way to reach us is by e-mail.
 Send query letters to email@example.com.
-Otherwise you can write a snail mail letter to: Editor, Queen's Alumni Review, Department of Marketing and Communications, Office of Advancement, Queen's University, Kingston, ON K7L 3N6.
+Otherwise you can write a snail mail letter to: Editor, Queen's Alumni Review, Department of Marketing, Queen's University, Kingston, ON K7L 3N6.

 We consider all queries, but the best ones are both brief and specific.
 Include salient details of your proposed subject and explain why the story is ideal for the Review.
 Give us your sense of the story's overall length and flow.
 Pieces submitted on spec should be no longer than 700 words.